Omanawa Caldera

-Omanawa Caldera is inferred by an area of magnetic anomaly that exists to the north-west of the Rotorua Caldera.
-It is also located to the north west of the present boundary of the modern Taupō Volcanic Zone but its existence would be compatible with activity in the area of intersection of Taupō Rift and Hauraki Rift before 1.9 million years ago.
-The area of the caldera is now mainly covered by Mamaku Ignimbrite from the Mamaku eruption of 240,000 years ago that formed the Rotorua Caldera, but there are four earlier major ignimbrite eruptions of the Taupō Volcanic Zone that would have also contributed to its infilling.
+The Omanawa Caldera is inferred by an area of magnetic anomaly that exists to the north-west of the Rotorua Caldera.
+It is located to the north west of the present boundary of the modern Taupō Volcanic Zone and its existence would be compatible with activity in the area of intersection of Taupō Rift and Hauraki Rift before this, about 1.9 million years ago.
+The area of the caldera is now mainly covered by Mamaku ignimbrite from the Mamaku eruption of 240,000 years ago that formed the Rotorua Caldera, but there are four earlier major ignimbrite eruptions of the Taupō Volcanic Zone that would have also contributed to its infilling.

 Possible Eruptions

-Eruptions from the Omanawa Caldera would explain formations such as the Waiteariki ignimbrite which covers much of the Bay of Plenty and forms the bulk of the Whakamarama Plateau.
+Eruptions from the Omanawa Caldera could explain formations such as the Waiteariki ignimbrite which covers much of the Bay of Plenty and forms the bulk of the Whakamarama Plateau.
 If this eruption came from the caldera, it would date the major caldera formation to 2.1 million years ago.
 This large single eruption event had a DRE of 870 ± 87 km3.
 However, there are at least eight large eruptions that occurred in the Tauranga Volcanic Centre between 2.4 and 1.9 million years ago and at this time which ones relate to this caldera can not be definite.
-If any involved the caldera, as they had smaller eruptive volumes than the Waiteariki eruption the caldera structures that resulted from each of these eruptions would be smaller and might be spread out in area.
-To date there is no other obvious closer inferred volcanic structure to assign a super volcanic eruption to, so at least some of these eruptions are likely to be associated with the Omanawa Caldera magnetic anomaly.
+If any involved the caldera, as they had smaller eruptive volumes than the Waiteariki eruption, the caldera structures that resulted from each of these eruptions would be smaller and might be spread out in area.
+To date there is no other obvious closer inferred volcanic structure to assign such a super volcanic eruption to, so at least some of these eruptions are likely to be associated with the Omanawa Caldera magnetic anomaly.